Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Narvar homepage

 Narvar is a post-purchase experience platform that helps retailers streamline tracking, notifications, and returns while offering flexible delivery and pickup options.
-It’s commonly evaluated by teams that want to improve customer-facing communication and reduce support load without changing their core logistics engine.
+Teams evaluate Narvar when they want to improve customer-facing communication and reduce support load without changing their core logistics engine.

 Common Challenges Narvar Resolves

-• Limited control over customer communication during delivery by centralizing updates in branded tracking pages.
+• Limited control over customer communication during delivery—centralized updates in branded tracking pages.

 • High customer-service volume around order status through automated alerts and proactive exception notifications.